qedgroup/CGDV.github.io/challenges/COVID-19/datasource/index.md

 To rapidly identify countries, cities and communities that exhibit the greatest risk of emergency cases and rapid transmission, Fraym provides access to relevant data layers including Emergency Case Risk Factors (Smoking prevalence, Elderly households, Body health - obesity, child stunting, child wasting) and Transmission Risk Factors (Population density, Household size, Occupation, Transportation modes, Hand Washing Practices).

 CGDV has requested the above data layers for countries including Guatemala, Kenya, Nigeria, Pakistan, Philippines, Rwanda, Senegal, and South Africa.
-Please find the downloadable raster files with high-resolution down to 1km2 [here](CGDV.github.io/challenges/COVID-19/source_PartnerProvided/).
+Download raster files with high-resolution down to 1km2in [CGDV GitHub Repository](CGDV.github.io/challenges/COVID-19/source_PartnerProvided/).

-[Geopoll](https://www.geopoll.com/) Coronavirus In Sub-Saharan Africa
+[Geopoll](https://www.geopoll.com/): Coronavirus In Sub-Saharan Africa

 As a research organization that conducts remote research, GeoPoll takes an initiative to assist the global response to coronavirus.
 From March 10th – 13th, 2020, GeoPoll administered a survey on the knowledge of and perceptions towards coronavirus in South Africa, Kenya, and Nigeria.
 The study was conducted among 1,350 respondents, nationally representative by location in each country and with a 50-50 gender split, and an age split of 33% ages 15-24, 35% ages 25-34, and 32% ages 35+.